CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 Current application and validation/test revision: `37a4b78e6ca939f8a2b6cb9e29c8fa7d46a3d41e`
 (`develop`).
 S20 passed its focused local API and service checks on this revision; see the [S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
-The latest recorded hosted CI run, `35841152401`, passed on the prior source/test revision `f6ee0a9dacf4b024cf2b8cea75c6f025c2dc7d63`; a hosted recheck of S20 is pending.
+The pushed ledger/evidence revision is `16794b40948badfb1af4e4705048d1e6a56e5376`;
+hosted CI run `35859367232` passed all gates on that revision.
+The initial CI attempt failed two client desktop-dialog assertions, then the failed-job rerun passed on the same SHA.
 S02, S13, S14, and S15 were also revalidated on 2026-09-23; their dated summaries and the validation campaign ledger retain their exact evidence scope.

 ## Maintenance Rules